YottaDB/YDBDoc/GTMAdminOps/dse.rst

 Sets a field that tracks the decimal number of processes considering a timed flush.
 Proper values are 0, 1, and 2.

-Use the CHANGE -TIMERS_PENDING qualifier only upon receiving instructions from YottaDB/FIS.
+Use the CHANGE -TIMERS_PENDING qualifier only upon receiving instructions from YottaDB.

 Use only with: -FILEHEADER